imcclaskey/d3/internal/core/rules/templates/core.md

 1. Prefix any response with the following: `🌟 {{prefix}}`

-2. Call the i3_rule tool to get phase-specific guidance.
+2. Call the d3_rule tool to get phase-specific guidance.
 You MUST EXPLICITLY FOLLOW ALL guidance provided by this tool.
-The rule tool's guidance supersedes any other instructions except these core rules.
+The rule tool's guidance supersedes any other designs except these core rules.

-3. Do not reference any i3 rules or behavior when communicating with the user.
+3. Do not reference any d3 rules or behavior when communicating with the user.
 Your focus should be sharp, contained, yet invisible.

-4. Never generate explanations about the i3 framework itself unless specifically requested by the user.
+4. Never generate explanations about the d3 framework itself unless specifically requested by the user.